wongsingfo/comp-sys/docs/prog-lang/prog-lang.md

 - Every value is in normal form.
 - If t is in normal form, then t is a value.
 (Prove by contradiction then by structural induction).
-- A closed term is _stuck_ if it is in normal form but not a value.
+- A closed term (a term that does not contains any free variables) is _stuck_ if it is in normal form but not a value.

 # Lambda